maximus-brown/maximus-brown.github.io/_pages/test.md

 These beautiful art pieces are minted as [NFTs](https://isladiwa.org/cnft-sale/) and proceeds are used to support some very important initiatives including the [PAWSsion Project](https://pawssionproject.org.ph/) and BAYANInitiatives.

-PAWSsion Project is a non-profit organization dedicated to the rescue, rehabilitation and rehoming of dogs in distress.
+The [PAWSsion Project](https://pawssionproject.org.ph/) is a non-profit organization dedicated to the rescue, rehabilitation and rehoming of dogs in distress.

 ![](/images/posts/isladiwa/isladiwa_6.png)